 Creating the Ideal Environment for Capybara Breeding

 When creating an environment for capybara breeding, it’s important to consider the size of your property and the number of animals you plan on keeping.
-If you have a large property, then you can create a larger enclosure where the capybaras can roam freely.
+If you have a large property, you can create a larger enclosure where the capybaras can roam freely.

 Breeding Season for Capybaras